Juliette Bellacosa

 Williams Hall 537

-Juliette Bellacosa holds a B.A. magna cum laude from Wellesley College, where she completed a double major in Art History and French.
+Juliette Bellacosa holds a B.A. magna cum laude from Wellesley College, with a double major in Art History and French.
 During her time at Wellesley College, she was an editorial assistant for the Journal of Italian Cinema and Media Studies

 Teaching Experience: